ibm-cloud-architecture/refarch-cloud-data-analytics/move-to-cloud.md

 You will be moving data to the cloud using two methods.
 Before you continue, make sure you have completed all of the pre-work steps.
 If you have not completed the prew-work please go to this link and do so now.

-The first method uses Bluemix Data Connect to access the N Bank's customer data from a DB2 LUW database and K Bank's customer data from a PureData for Analytics database on-premies.
+The first method uses Bluemix Data Connect to access "N Bank" customer data from a DB2 LUW database and "K Bank" customer data from a PureData for Analytics database on-premies.
 You will then combine the data from both banks and deliver the combined dataset to a dashDB database in the cloud.

 The second method uses Bluemix Lift to move the data from ground-to-cloud.
-You will be moving the same customer data from K and N Bank but using the Bluemix Lift CLI (Command Line Utility) to move the data from on-premies to a dashDB database in the cloud.
+You will be moving the same customer data from both banks, but using the Bluemix Lift CLI (Command Line Utility) to move the data from on-premises to a dashDB database in the cloud.

    - **[PREWORK: Environment Setup](#prework-environment-setup)**
       - [Step A: Move Data Using Data Connect](#step-a-move-data-using-dataconnect)